Indiana Fever

+History

 2000–2004

-The Indiana Fever team began in 2000, when the state was granted an expansion franchise to coincide with the opening of Gainbridge Fieldhouse (then Conseco Fieldhouse).
+The Indiana Fever team was founded in 2000 following the WNBA's announcement on June 7, 1999, of four locations, including Indiana, having been granted an expansion franchise to coincide with the opening of Gainbridge Fieldhouse (then Conseco Fieldhouse).
+Notably, the Fever's launch campaign was accompanied with the slogan "In 49 states it's just basketball, but this is Indiana," which has become a popular catchphrase regarding the sport's popularity in the state.
+The league held an expansion draft for the Fever, Miami Sol, Portland Fire, and Seattle Storm on December 15, 1999.

 In their first two seasons, they were coached by women's basketball legends Anne Donovan and Nell Fortner.
 Led by center Kara Wolters, in their inaugural campaign the team posted a record of 9–23.

 The Fever drafted University of Tennessee star Tamika Catchings in the 2001 WNBA Draft.
 The Fever went into the year with high expectations of a playoff berth, but Catchings tore her ACL during a college game and missed the entire WNBA season.
 The Fever posted a 10–22 record in 2001.

 After missing the entire 2001 season, the 2002 season proved to be the breakout season for Tamika Catchings and the Fever.
 Catchings came out strong and became one of the most versatile players in the WNBA, easily winning Rookie of the Year honors as well as making the WNBA All-Star team.
 Her team competed well all year and posted a respectable 16–16 record, tying for the final playoff spot with the Orlando Miracle.
 Indiana won the tiebreaker and earned their first playoff appearance in franchise history.
 They drew the #1 seed in the playoffs, the Liberty; with the Fever losing two games to one.

 The 2002–2003 offseason brought a lot of change for the Fever.
 The team added Olympian Natalie Williams and Charlotte Sting star Kelly Miller before the 2003 season.
 During the offseason the original coach and GM Nell Fortner resigned.
 Kelly Krauskopf replaced Fortner as GM and immediately hired Brian Winters to be the head coach.
 On May 29, 2003, the Fever registered their first sellout of 18,345 and defeated the Washington Mystics on national television.
 The team did better under the new coaching, but missed the playoffs, posting a 16–18 record.

 The 2004 campaign was very similar to 2003's.
 The Fever finished with a 15–19 record.
 They missed the playoffs by one game in the Eastern Conference.